maaz-0/r365-challenge-calculator/README.md

 1,2,3,4
 ```

-2. Numbers with newline delimiter:
+2. Numbers with newline delimiter (or alternate delimiter if specified):
 ```
-1\n2,3
+1\n2,3     # With default delimiter
+1|2,3      # With alternate delimiter |
 ```

 3. Custom single-character delimiter: